-Thursday night, OPPD held an open house at the Millard Social Hall for those who may be impacted by this latest project.
-The goal was to provide more information on the plans, as well as to take input from those in the vicinity.
-The high-voltage transmission line will span five miles in Papillion, connecting substations from 114th Street and Giles Road to 144th Street and Schram Road.
+OPPD held an open house at the Millard Social Hall recently for those who may be impacted by the project.
+The meeting provided information on the project, and also gathered input from those in the vicinity.
+The high-voltage transmission line will span five miles near Papillion, connecting substations on Giles and Schram roads.

 “We will be routing, designing and constructing this 161-kilovolt line, while keeping the community and the environment top of mind,” said Jake Farrell, supervisor of Land Management, Siting and Records for OPPD.